EagleFG/Battleship/README.md

 Abstract class that places a piece onto a board by setting tiles as occupied

 **Functions**
-- public static void PlacePiece(Board, int) - on a given board, changes a given number of tiles in a line to be occupied after verifying that piece placement is valid
+- public static void PlacePiece(Board, int, string) - on a given board, changes a given number of tiles in a line to be occupied by a piece of a given name after verifying that piece placement is valid
 - static Tile[] TryPlacePiece(Board, int) - returns a line of tiles on a board that a piece of a given length could be placed on
 - static bool VerifyPlacementValidity(Tile[]) - verifies that the given tiles are all unoccupied